michaelpb/whiteboard/README.md

 to dig in keep on reading.*

-## Built packages
+## Pre-built packages

-- Since Whiteboard is a WIP, there are no built packages at this time!
+- Since Whiteboard is a WIP, there are no pre-built packages at this time!

 ## Development